openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

 # Template: IOTivity Lite OCF server

-The generated code acts as a OCF server acting as an simulator.
+The generated code acts as a OCF server acting as a simulator.
-- The server creates values at start up
+- The server creates initial values at start up
-  - using the default/examples from the resource definition, and stores these values in global variables.
+  - using the default/examples from the resource definition, and stores these initial values in global variables.
-- It handles incomming requests
+- It handles incomming requests:
     - RETIEVE (GET)
-        - creates the response by using the global variables
+        - creates the response by using the global variables intialized at start up.
     - UPDATE (POST)
         - checks if the incomming request is valid
         - updates the global variables by using the values of the incomming request